HtetAungHlaing21/Python-Adventure-Game/README.md

+# Adventure Game

+Description

+This repository contains an "Adventure Game" implemented in Python Programming Language.

+Packages/Libraries

+It is advised to install the following packages/libraries before playing the game.

+1. Tkinter library (For Graphical User Interface)
+2. Random library (For random function)

-*About the Game
+About the Game

-This game is called "Adventure Game".
-When the game starts, the player has full health, random money between 50 to 310 and 0 points.
+When the game starts, the player has full health, random money between 200 to 500 and 0 points.
 The player wins the game if they reach 10 points and loses if it falls below 0 points.

 The player can buy the weapons, armours, keys and healing pads from the shop.
 The player can use the weapons to fight the enemies, armours to reduce the health of the enemies, healing pads to increase the player's health by 50 and keys to open the treasure box.
 Moreover, the player can sell these in the shop once they need money.